wlee88/cheesus/README.md

 ## 📋 Still Todo before we can consider production ready
 - Authentication
 - Metrics capture (Cloudwatch logs could do for now if we deploy via AWS)
-- Actual deployment code (terraform/pulumi/CloudFormation)
+- Actual deployment and code (terraform/pulumi/CloudFormation) - we have a healthcheck we can use to check.
 - CDN setup/Load Balancing/Route53 domain setup

 ## 📁 Project Structure